The MochiKirin Blog

 Feb 6, 2026 · 6 min read · by MochiKirin

-It's not that you don't know you should follow up.
-You know.
-The problem is emotional friction.
+Unpaid invoices are the silent killer of freelance businesses.
+The problem isn't that you don't know you should follow up — it's emotional friction.
 Sending a "hey, you haven't paid me yet" email feels confrontational.
-So you procrastinate.
-And every day you procrastinate, the chance of getting paid drops.

 The 3-Email System